 Our students said that the flexibility of the College’s remote, online, part-time courses enables you to balance study with your personal commitments.
 There are no obligations or commutes—for much of the SQE1 course, for instance, you can come back home after a long day at work, get into your pyjamas, open up your book or portal, and learn at your own pace.

 However, it’s important to remember that while students enjoy a lot of freedom on the College’s prep courses, they still need to remain organised and committed.
 The courses are demanding learning experiences designed to prepare you for both the intensity of the assessments and life as a solicitor.
+You have to stay up to date with the course and not fall behind.
 The breadth of material that students need to learn means that the SQE courses are not programmes that you can cram—you need to work systematically from the beginning.

-How did you find the live, one-to-one support?
+How did you find the live, supervision support?

-Alongside individual sessions with your supervisor, students on our SQE prep courses attend live surgeries and ‘town hall’ sessions.
-Town halls are structured a bit like virtual university seminars, and help you with exam technique and how to orientate yourself for the week of study ahead.
+Alongside sessions with your supervisor, students on our SQE prep courses attend live seminars and information sessions.
+Information sessions are structured a bit like virtual university seminars, and help you with exam technique and how to orientate yourself for the week of study ahead.
 They also act as yard sticks, where students can see their peers’ progress—an extra incentive to work hard in your own time.
-Within practice area surgeries you can ask for advice on areas of law or particular skills that you are finding hard, and how to navigate any tricky course content.
+Within practice area seminars you can ask for advice on areas of law or particular skills that you are finding hard, and how to navigate any tricky course content.

-“The town hall meetings help set apart the College.
+“The information sessions help set apart the College.
 Even though it’s online, you feel like you’re in a classroom with other students, and you can benchmark your progress against theirs and see where you can improve.
-The town halls begin with a hello, and a summary of the week ahead and current the assessment stage.
+The information sessions begin with a hello, and a summary of the week ahead and current the assessment stage.
 You’re reminded of your weekly SQE objectives, and you can see how everyone in the class has recently performed.”
 Lucas, student at The College of Legal Practice

 However, perhaps the most important learning material is the range of practice multiple-choice questions (MCQs) available for SQE1 and for revision in SQE2.
 This is due to the highly complex and unfamiliar nature of the SQE assessments.

 “For the SQE1 assessment in particular, the structure of the exam questions was different to anything else I’d previously worked on.
 The questions are multiple-choice but marked by the best answer.
 So, every possible answer can theoretically be right, and you have to try and pick the best answer for each scenario.
 This is the trickiest part.
 It’s not just about learning content and regurgitating it in the exam, but also applying it.
 I felt very prepared for this thanks to the College’s range of practice MCQs.”
-Ben, student at The College of Legal Practice
+Ben, LLM graduate and passed SQE1 & 2

 The College of Legal Practice has crafted thousands of practice MCQs for its students, which accurately reflect up-to-date SQE1 exam conditions and contents.
 When it comes to pre-exam revision, this is the activity that our supervisors recommend prioritising, rather than heavy reading.
 After all, it so closely mimics the real exam that not only does it bolster your knowledge, but your confidence and belief, too.